 The following performance information provides some indication of the risks of investing in the FundX ETF.
-The Fund is the successor to the Predecessor Fund, as a result of the reorganization of the Predecessor Fund into the Fund on September 30, 2022, (the "Reorganization").
+The Fund is the successor to the FundX Upgrader Fund (the "Predecessor Fund"), as a result of the reorganization of the Predecessor Fund into the Fund on October 17, 2022, (the "Reorganization").
 Prior to the Reorganization, the Fund had not yet commenced operations.